top of page

 Baritone Jonathan Wilson is a dedicated performer of vocal music from opera to concert works and musical theater.
 He has been praised by the Chicago Classical Review as a “superb actor” with a “resounding and luxurious” voice.

-Recently, Jonathan performed as Silvio in Pagliacci and covered the role of Manfredo in Montemezzi’s L’amore dei tre re as part of Opera Festival Chicago’s summer season.
-Earlier this year, he debuted the title role in Tchaikovsky’s Eugene Onegin with Opera Aeterna, performed as Escamillo in Carmen with Chicago Opera Productions, and sang Belcore in L’elisir d’amore with the New Philharmonic Orchestra.
+Recently, Jonathan has made several role debuts including Silvio in Pagliacci with Opera Festival Chicago, the title role in Eugene Onegin and Escamillo in Carmen each with Chicago Opera Productions, and Robert in Tchaikovsky’s Iolanta with Opera Aeterna.
+He also sang the role of Belcore in the New Philharmonic Orchestra’s concert production of L’elisir d’amore.
 Other notable roles in Jonathan’s repertoire include the title role in Pelléas et Mélisande, Dottore Malatesta in Don Pasquale, and John Brooke in Adamo’s Little Women.
 As part of his work with Lyric Opera of Chicago, Jonathan performed as baritone soloist in Mozart’s Thamos, King of Egypt, sang the role of the Usher in Verdi’s Rigoletto, and went on as cover for the role of Jailer in Puccini’s Tosca.

 On the concert stage, Jonathan regularly sings with many of Chicagoland’s top ensembles.
-As a soloist, he has performed with the Northwest Indiana Symphony Orchestra, the New Philharmonic Orchestra, the South Shore Orchestra, and many Chicago-area sacred organizations.
+As a soloist, he has performed with the New Philharmonic Orchestra, the Northwest Indiana Symphony Orchestra, the Elgin Symphony Orchestra, the South Shore Orchestra, and many Chicago-area sacred organizations.
 He also routinely sings as part of the Lyric Opera Chorus, the Chicago Symphony Chorus, and the Grant Park Chorus.

 "Jonathan Wilson’s warm, inviting baritone has been an asset to Chicago’s local opera scene for years, and so it was again..."